-⚠ Warning - Risk of scalding!
+Marning - Risk of scalding!

 - The accessible parts become hot during operation.
 Never touch the hot parts.
 Keep children at a safe distance. - When you open the appliance door, hot steam can escape.
 Steam may not be visible, depending on its temperature.
 When opening, do not stand too close to the appliance.
 Open the appliance door carefully.
-Keep children away.

-Water in a hot cooking compartment may create hot steam.
-Never pour water into the hot cooking compartment.
+Keep children away. - Water in a hot cooking compartment may create hot steam.
+Never pour water into the cooking compartment when the cooking compartment is hot.